EmyBerry/justWhispr/README.md

-- 👋 Hi, I’m @justWhispr
+- 👋 Hi, I’m @EmyBerry
 - 👀 I’m interested in coding, video games and music.
 - 🌱 I’m currently learning lots of multimedia stuff.
 - 💞️ I’m looking to collaborate on video games projects and web coding projects.